Fitness to drive – fit drivers, better business performance

 Drivers should be encouraged to drink plenty of water, and to avoid heavily caffeinated or sugary drinks.

 It’s important that driver routes include plenty of available toilet facilities, as sometimes drivers forgo drinking water in order to avoid needing a toilet when none is available.
+You should also make sure that driver schedules allow plenty of time for taking these breaks, in accordance with driving for work laws and guidance.
 It can be helpful for fleet managers to ensure that delivery or customers sites are prepared to make hygiene facilities available to visiting drivers.

 Physical fitness